 Drawback 2: Costs

 Despite their short length, NYLF programs have high price tags.
-Including required program fees, an NYLF program costs roughly between $3000 and $4000 to attend, depending on the program chosen.
+Including required program fees, an NYLF program costs between $2,845 and $$4,995 to attend, depending on the program chosen.

 It's possible to have the same or similar experiences to those of an NYLF program for a fraction of the cost.
 This option is discussed in more detail in the following section.